logicalphase/aocc/readme.txt

 You cam also manually install the plugin by downloading a copy of the plugin from the WordPress plugins repository.
 Then:

-1. Unzip the
+1. Unzip the downloaded autoptimize-clear-cache.zip file
-2. Upload `autoptimize-clear-cache` directory to your `/wp-content/plugins/` directory
+2. Upload the unzipped folder `autoptimize-clear-cache` directory to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

+Then:

 4. Navigate to WordPress admin dashboard -> Settings -> Autoptimize Cache Settings
 5. Select from one of the available `Maximum cache file size` options from the select menu and press the Save Changes button
 6. Please note: You obviously must have Autoptimize plugin installed for this plugin to work